drtrigon/sketchbook/cli/n64dual_tiny45/README.md

 ## attiny45 n64-usb

+First need to change some settings in the Makefile:
+> #DEVICE  = attiny45
+> DEVICE  = attiny85
+> ...
+> #PROGRAMMER = usbasp
+> PROGRAMMER = avrisp -b 19200 -P /dev/ttyACM0

-First change PROGRAMMER and may be others in Makefile.
-Use Arduino Uno as ISP for ATTiny.
+This will compile and upload the code to an ATTiny85 using an Arduino Uno as ISP (avrisp).

-flash fuses and firmware (from already existing hex file)
-> make program

-delete objects and hex file
+delete objects and hex file (the ones in the repo are for attiny45, we need attiny85)
-> make clean
+> $ make clean

 compile and flash
-> make all
+> $ make all

-(lets try the guy; use hex/code from attiny45 n64-usb and eagle board/schematics from helvetiny85 ... jlcpcb)
+Compilling and programming worked like a charm.

 ## PCB (design based on Helvetiny 1.0)

 @ref n64dual_schematic.png

+(lets try the guy; eagle board/schematics from helvetiny85 ... jlcpcb)